-Due to the many expats and tourists visiting Thailand, some other major international holidays will be celebrated to some extent.
-This is usually relegated to just the main cities and tourist areas and are just loosely followed.
+Due to the many ex-pats and tourists visiting Thailand, some other major international holidays will be celebrated to some extent.
+This is usually relegated to just the main cities and tourist areas and is just loosely followed.

-New Year’s Eve and New Year’s Day is also an interesting occasion.
-As we have looked at before, the Thai calendar is different to that in the West, being 543 years ahead.
-The Solar Calendar is used instead of the Lunar Calendar, meaning that New Years actually falls later.
-Songkhran is the celebration of the New Year in Thailand which takes place around February time.
-Despite this, many Thai people still celebrate both New Years.
+New Year’s Eve and New Year’s Day is also interesting occasion.
+As we have looked at before, the Thai calendar is different from that in the West, being 543 years ahead.
+The Solar Calendar is used instead of the Lunar Calendar, meaning that New Years’ actually falls later.
+Songkran is the celebration of the New Year in Thailand which takes place around April time.
+Despite this, many Thai people still celebrate both New Years’.

 Vacations In The Kingdom

 For visitors to Thailand, it can be interesting to see what holidays they have.
 In addition, it can help when planning an itinerary as some people may want to visit during certain occasions but avoid some others.
 Traffic does get pretty chaotic, after all.
 Just like with polite words, being mindful of the culture will earn you more respect from the locals.
 Ultimately, I hope you have enjoyed learning more about the cultural aspect of Thailand.

 Interested in learning Thai?
 Give the Ling Thai app a try and challenge yourself with tests to learn and improve your Thai ability.